KrystianKunowski/KrystianKunowski/README.md

 - 🔭 I’m currently studying ...
 Computer Systems Management
 - 🌱 I’m currently learning ...
-AWS and JS
+AWS, JS, SQL
 - 👯 I’m looking to collaborate on ...
 AWS
 - 🤔 I’m looking for help with ...
 First IT role
 - 💬 Ask me about ... anything